 These discrepancies might sound small, but they add up over time and have a huge impact on yearly maintenance budgets, yet could be reported on and managed with simple changes to a system and the business process.

 Now, in the real world, most users only really care about proving that they weren’t sitting around all day (or in some cases, hiding the fact that they do!) so if we don’t give them a simple way to do this easily, they won’t do it, and for a long time I suspected that this was the root cause of the Reason field not being used.
 However, my very unscientific market research has shown that most maintenance departments simply didn’t know that this field existed or how it could be used.

-For those of you lucky enough to have the Prometheus KPI solution, setting up a report for these is as simple as creating a profile that contains a chart with the following settings:
+For those of you lucky enough to have the Prometheus Reporting and Analytics solution, setting up a report for these is as simple as creating a profile that contains a chart with the following settings:

 Once you have created this profile, simply load data from a scheduled snapshot (if you don't have an automatic one, you could take one manually) and you will see a chart that summarizes your time confirmed hours.

 With Prometheus KPIs, you can configure the chart in a few different ways depending on your preference.